Positive scalar curvature and $10/8$-type inequalities on $4$-manifolds with periodic ends: Introduction

-\begin{theo} Let $X$ be an oriented spin rational homology $S^1\times S^3$ and $Y$ be an oriented rational homology $S^3$ embedded in $X$.
-Suppose that $Y$ represents a fixed generator of $H_3(X;\Z)$.
-If $Y$ bounds a compact spin $4$-manifold $M$ and if $X$ admits a PSC metric, then the inequality
+\begin{theo} Let $(X,\fraks)$ be an oriented spin rational homology $S^1\times S^3$, $Y$ be an oriented rational homology $3$-sphere embedded in $X$, and $\frakt$ be the spin structure on $Y$ defined as the restriction of $\fraks$.
+Suppose that $Y$ is a cross-section of $X$, i.e. $Y$ represents a fixed generator of $H_3(X;\Z)$.
+Assume that $X$ admits a PSC metric.
+Then, for any compact spin $4$-manifold $M$ bounded by $(Y,\frakt)$ as spin manifolds, the inequality

-holds, where $\sigma(M)$ is the signature of $M$.
-Moreover, if $b^+(M)$ is even, we have
+holds.
+Moreover, if $b^+(M)$ is an odd number, then we have